Mortal Kombat: Deadly Alliance: Sales

 Upon release, the game sold more than 350,000 units in nine days, 1 million in its first month, and more than 1.3 million by January 2003.
-Adema's "Immortal" soundtrack disc also sold 24,000 units in the United States.
+Adema's "Immortal" soundtrack disc also sold 24,000 units in the USA.

 By July 2003, according to IGN, Deadly Alliance had sold 2 million copies.
 In April 2011, Ed Boon said the game had sold 3.5 million units.
 According to a Dunham's retrospective in IGN, Deadly Alliance "instantly won over critics and fans alike, earning the best reviews of the series since Mortal Kombat II, and moving a million copies within 6 weeks.
 Deadly Alliance would eventually go on to more than double that figure."